PathwayAnalysisPlatform/PathwayMatcher/src/main/java/extractor/README.md

 This is a command line program in Java, which is a module of [PathwayMatcher](https://github.com/PathwayAnalysisPlatform/PathwayMatcher).

-This module gathers reference biological data necessary to perform pathway search and analysis, and creates static mapping files that are loaded during execution of PathwayMatcher.
+This module gathers reference biological data necessary to perform pathway search and analysis, and creates static mapping files that are used during the execution of PathwayMatcher.

-The extractor has two main components, one for the mapping of genetic variants and the other to map proteins and proteoforms to pathways.
+The extractor has two main components, one for the mapping of genetic variants, and the other to map proteins and proteoforms to pathways.

 ![Image of reference data extraction process](https://github.com/PathwayAnalysisPlatform/PathwayMatcher/blob/master/figures/wiki/extraction.png)

-The necessary mappings for the pathway search:
+The mappings needed for the pathway search are:

 ![Image of static mappings for pathway search](https://github.com/PathwayAnalysisPlatform/PathwayMatcher/blob/master/figures/wiki/static_mappings_pathway_search.png)
 * SNP --> Gene name
-* SNP --> Protein (UniProt accession)
+* SNP --> Protein
 * Protein --> Proteoforms
 * Protein --> Reactions
 * Proteoform --> Reactions
 * Reactions --> Pathways
 * Pathways --> Top Level Pathways

-The necessary mappings for the interaction networks are:
+The mappings needed for the interaction networks are:
 ![Image of static mappings for protein interaction networks](https://github.com/PathwayAnalysisPlatform/PathwayMatcher/blob/master/figures/wiki/static_mappings_protein_interaction_networks.png)

 ![Image of static mappings for proteoform interaction networks](https://github.com/PathwayAnalysisPlatform/PathwayMatcher/blob/master/figures/wiki/static_mappings_proteoform_interaction_networks.png)